BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

             QUEUE: gp_debug [dummy, gp_debug, nf, hpc]
             MAX_WALLCLOCK: <HH:MM>
             MAX_PROCESSORS: <N> # This is to enable horizontal_wrappers
-            PROCESSORS_PER_NODE: <N>
+            PROCESSORS_PER_NODE: 112 # Each HPC has their own number check the documentation of your platform

 .. warning::
-    If you cannot connect , it may be because your user doesn 't have access to the host, or the PARAMETER SCRATCH_DIR might be pointing to a non-existing folder on the host.
+    If you cannot connect, it may be because your user doesn't have access to the host, or the PARAMETER SCRATCH_DIR might be pointing to a non-existing folder on the host.

     Make sure to create the folder with your USERNAME inside the proper path you pointed to